 The gathering and verification of a wide range of information pertaining to the individual customer or corporate entity intending to enter into a business relationship with Bullish.

 The native token that drives the EOS Public Blockchain and provides utility to the blockchain's network participants.
 The EOS Public Blockchain is an open network designed to accommodate application developers with prioritizations for performance, security, and stability.

 A highly performant open-source blockchain software, designed to support safe and predictable digital infrastructures.

-ETH, short for Ether, is the native token that drives the Ethereum network, an open source blockchain protocol.
+Short for Ether, the native token that drives the Ethereum network, an open source blockchain protocol.
 ETH provides utility to blockchain network participants by allowing them to spend it in order to send transactions on the Ethereum network.